-Vinay Narjit Singh Behl has served as the Chief of the Division of Fiscal Services since April 2017 and as such is the Comptroller and Chief Financial Officer of the Department.
-He manages and directs the activities of the Budget Office, General Accounting Branch, Enterprise Accounting Branch, Financial Analysis and Risk Management Office, and the Administration/Out-of-State Travel/Master Data Office.
-Vinay is also responsible for the the long-term financial planning of the State Water Project and management of the outstanding debt for the Department.
+Vinay Narjit Singh Behl has served as the Manager of the Division of Fiscal Services since April 2017 and as such is the Comptroller and Chief Financial Officer of the Department.
+He manages and directs the activities of the Budget Office, General Accounting Branch, SWP Enterprise Cost Analysis and Billing Branch, Financial Reporting and Compliance Branch, Asset Management Office, and the Administration/Out-of-State Travel/Master Data Office.
+Vinay is also responsible for the long-term financial planning of the State Water Project and management of the outstanding debt for the Department.

-Spencer Kenner was appointed Chief Counsel, in February 2016 , overseeing the Office of Chief Counsel.
-He provides legal advice to the Director and Management, and oversees approximately 40 attorneys.
-The Office of Chief Counsel is responsible for a broad range of issues, including water rights; water transfers; energy law; flood management; integrated water management; dam safety; personnel; and state contracting.
+Thomas Gibson was appointed Managing Counsel in June 2021, overseeing the Office of General Counsel.
+He provides legal advice to the Director and Management and oversees approximately 50 attorneys.
+The Office of General Counsel is responsible for a broad range of issues, including water rights; water transfers; energy law; flood management; integrated water management; dam safety; personnel; and state contracting.

 Thomas was previously Undersecretary, Deputy Secretary and Special Counsel for Water, and General Counsel for the California Natural Resources Agency as well as General Counsel for the California Department of Fish and Wildlife.
 Prior to joining the state, he was a Partner at the law firm of Best Best & Krieger LLP and an Associate at the law firms of Hyman Phelps & McNamara P.C. and Kronick, Moskovitz, Tiedemann & Girard.